George III Silver Platter

 A handsome antique sterling silver serving platter of oval form with a shaped gadroon border.
 Excellent quality and good gauge...Buy NowEnquire

 A handsome antique sterling silver serving platter of oval form with a shaped gadroon border.
 Excellent quality and good gauge silver as you’d expect from this world famous English silversmith.
 Large size.
-On the top edge, to both sides, there is a hand engraved armorial* with motto for the Earl of Stamford.
+On the top edge, to both sides, there is a hand engraved armorial for the 5th Earl of Stamford (1765-1845).

 Weight 3591 grams, 115.4 troy ounces.